If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 A self-employed attorney understands to embrace and appreciate diversity

-A self-employed attorney works to generate a constant stream of business and, in the legal field, that translates into more clients.
+A self-employed lawyer works to generate a constant stream of business and, in the legal field, that translates into more clients.
 It’s no place for attorneys to be if they aren’t able to embrace diversity.
 It’s either embracing diversity or being out of work or practice.

 The choice is that simple.
 Plus, a self-employed attorney cannot afford to mistreat any potential client because of their race, disability, religion, gender, etc. such an act, apart from being completely unjustified and immoral, will shame their business into oblivion.